CircuitSetup/Remote/README.md

 Enable or disable battery monitoring and respective warnings.
 Battery monitoring requires using an "M"-version Control Board, or a non-M version with the BatMon Add-On, plus a properly connected LiPo battery.

-If the battery charge level is lower than 8 percent, warnings are issued; the display blinks every 30 seconds as long as the charge level is low.
+If the battery level is lower than 8 percent, a warning is issued.
+The way it is given depends on hardware and software settings, see [here](#battery-monitoring).

 ##### &#9654; Battery type